Amer-Mandour/Carrivo-Assistant/DATA_FLOW_DIAGRAM.md

 ┌─────────────────────────────────────────────────────────────────────┐
 │                    RESPONSE TO USER                                 │
 │  {                                                                  │
-│    "response": "تمام! شخصيتك التحليلية تناسبك في الذكاء          │ │                 الاصطناعي. هنا الرودماب: [link]",                │ │    "session_id": "uuid",                                            │
+│    "response": "Great!
+Your analytical personality fits AI.        │ │                 Here is the roadmap: [link]",                      │ │    "session_id": "uuid",                                            │
 │    "user_language": "ar_EG",                                        │
 │    "is_egyptian": true,                                             │